Pierce Transit: History

-Funding crisis
+2012–present

 In 2012, Pierce Transit argued that it was in an unsustainable state due to its reserves running out, and as a result, must cut service by 53% in order to become sustainable again.
 Pierce Transit argued that if taxes within its service area were increased by 0.3%, Pierce Transit would not have had to cut service, and instead could have improved service by 23%.
 Opponents of the 0.3% tax increase in Pierce County (also known as Proposition 1) advertised a sales tax increase to 10.1% (the "highest on the West Coast"), but in reality that rate would have only applied to motor vehicles due to the state motor vehicle sales and use tax.
 Most taxable goods and services would have been taxed at the rate of 9.8%.

 Pierce Transit proposed a similar increase in sales tax in 2011, which was eventually rejected by the public.
 Proposition 1, proposed in the 2012 general election, has also been rejected by the public.